Last updated on January 17, 2024

 The property was purchased in 2007, and in 2008, the vineyards were planted with Cabernet Sauvignon, Mourvèdre, Carignan, Petite Sirah, Petit Verdot, and Tempranillo.
 Later plantings include Clairette Blanche, Marsanne, Roussanne, Syrah, and Viognier.
-Today there are approximately 57 acres of vineyards on the estate.
+Today, there are approximately 57 acres of vineyards on the estate.
 The vineyards are north, west, and south-facing.
-The location, terroir, and climate affords a Mediterranean profile for growing grapes.
+The location, terroir, and climate afford a Mediterranean profile for growing grapes.

 I am always fascinated by the meaning behind a given winery label or branding of the wine bottle.
 Like most wineries, there is a story about LAW labeling.

 There is a grid-like triangle on the bottle label.
 This signifies the architecture of the winery’s tasting room.
 In my opinion, it also represents a vineyard patch or block, which mixes together in different directions to form the vineyard pattern.